andreaallegra/GitTest/README_FILE.txt

 size = 750 (from git)

 Merging
-Make changes to branch and commit go back to master pull any changes from the remote repository using update project click on marge
+easy case: where no conflicting changes have come in Make changes to branch and commit go back to master pull any changes from the remote repository using update project click on marge

+difficult case: where no conflicting changes have come in
 Fetching: to fetch the data from the remote repository
 Rebase: to re-ger the master branch into the branch3